 - An Outcome variable to be predicted.

-- Predictors variables will be considered as predictors of the outcome variable.
+- Predictor variables will be considered as predictors of the outcome variable.

 Refer to the Requirements section of How to Do Driver Analysis and the eBook for more information about best practices when structuring your variables.
 Consider the following structures for the Outcome and Predictor variables: